codec-lab/flippy/joss-paper/paper.md

 (Python) that is augmented with `sample` and `observe` statements.
 A custom interpreter treats these statements as sampling and conditioning events, which is sufficient for universality [@van2018introduction].
+This interpreter is based on a continuation-passing style transform, allowing program execution to be forked when samples are taken, and resumed or halted to facilitate caching [@ritchie2016c3].
 Importantly, `FlipPy` itself is entirely Python-based: the codebase is implemented in Python and it performs the probabilistic execution necessary for inference in Python.
 This means that `FlipPy` can seamlessly interoperate with other Python code before,